fafuzuoluo/AlphaPurify/README.md

 | Setup Complexity | 🟢 Low | 🔴 High | 🟡 Medium | 🟢 Low | 🟢 Low | 🟢 Low |
 | Data Backend Support | ✅ Parquet + DuckDB | ⚠️ Custom infra | ❌ None | ❌ None | ❌ None | ❌ None |

+While AlphaPurify may look similar to Alphalens at first glance, it goes far beyond IC analysis and simple graphs.
+It natively supports long, short, and long-short rebalancing backtests, includes a full suite of factor preprocessing tools, and delivers a new generation of interactive visualizations.

 AlphaPurify goes beyond libraries like QuantStats and Pyfolio, which primarily focus on analyzing return curves and portfolio performance.
-Instead of only evaluating results, AlphaPurify operates at the **factor research level**, covering the full pipeline from preprocessing and IC analysis to factor-driven backtest and return attribution.
+Instead of only evaluating results, AlphaPurify operates at the **factor research level**, covering the factor-driven backtest.

-Compared to tools like Qlib and Backtrader, AlphaPurify is designed for **lightweight, single-machine research**, eliminating heavy infrastructure and complex setup.
-Its **one-DataFrame workflow** enables users to move from raw factor data to backtest results seamlessly.
+Compared to tools like Qlib and Backtrader, AlphaPurify directly provides a lightweight, factor-driven rebalancing backtesting framework — eliminating the need for users to build custom pipelines or infrastructure from scratch.

 In short, AlphaPurify bridges the gap between **factor analysis (Alphalens)** and **performance analytics (QuantStats/Pyfolio)**, while adding native support for **factor-driven backtesting and attribution** in a unified framework.